 Counsels utilities on obtaining/renewing and complying with state and federal NPDES permits, particularly for facilities with cooling water intake structures subject to the EPA Section 316(b) Rule’s requirements.

-Drafts comments on behalf of industry groups on regulatory reform initiatives of the Army Corps, Department of Interior, and National Marine Fisheries Service.
+Drafts comments on behalf of industry groups on regulatory reform initiatives of the Army Corps, EPA, Department of Interior, and National Marine Fisheries Service.

 Counsels mining company in navigating Clean Water Act section 404 permitting process and related federal requirements, such as the National Environmental Policy Act review and the Endangered Species Act section 7 consultation process, and represents company in litigation regarding permit and environmental reviews.